Vibe Coding: A nova forma de criar software em 2026

 Challenges and limitations:

-- Over-reliance risks atrophying core programming skills.
+- Over-reliance risks atrophying core programming skills over time.

 - Costs can add up with usage-based pricing on enterprise-scale projects.